 While most signs of the Gilberton township have long since disappeared there are still a few remnants of the area's rich history.
 All of which can be seen on a station tour, guided by current owner and local history buff, Lyn French.

 Disclaimer: All though the greatest care has been taken to ensure all facts are accurate, 1869 - 1873 was a long time ago and stories change and waters get muddied.
 Information provided here were acquired from R.B.
-Brown's Desertion of Gilberton and from facts and stories gathered by Lyn French.
+Brown's Desertion of Gilberton and from facts and stories gathered by Lyn French and family stories .
 If you have any other facts the dispute what has been mentioned we are always interested to know other sides of the story.